KyleYoung1997/pyISARICBasics/README.md

 This package is intended to be a gentle introduction to the ISARIC dataset with the goal of helping researchers access and become familiar with the ISARIC dataset.

-The package is in the early stages of development.
+The package is in the early stages of development and feature requests are welcomed as are new contributors.
+If you would like to contribute please make contact!

 # Install